 Building cybersecurity is a “real thing,” and a serious issue for many properties.
 A lack of proper policy or IT understanding of these issues can cause enormous problems.
 Understanding the specific issues that commercial real estate faces in cybersecurity can help protect properties and make sure devices are properly maintained and implemented.
 Join me next week as I conclude this series and discuss the effects a single scan can have and what a compromised printer can do.

 Want to learn more about cybersecurity?
 Other case studies on scans and compromised printers and recovering from a hack are available on CRE Insight Journal.
-You can also join experts Fred Gordy and Michael MacMahon on March 30 to learn about the cybersecurity standards developed by Building Cyber Security (BCS).
-Register Today!
+You can also watch experts Fred Gordy and Michael MacMahon present about the cybersecurity framework developed by Building Cyber Security (BCS).
+Watch now on CRE Insight 365!

 To stay up to date on news and resources such as this and other topics of importance to the real estate industry, subscribe to the free CRE Insight Journal Newsletter using this link.